vanshikachokhani/Discussion-forum/Readme.md

 Both will download the npm dependancies

 ### `npm start`
-In both the directories my-app and backend
+In both the directories my-app and backend.\

 Runs the client and server side concurrently.\
 Open [http://localhost:3000](http://localhost:3000) to view client side in the browser.\
 Open [http://localhost:8000](http://localhost:8000) to view server side in the browser.